neondatabase/website/content/docs/postgres/query-reference.md

 ### Count locks by table and lock mode

-This query counts the number of locks per lock mode and table in a PostgreSQL database, excluding system tables prefixed with "pg_".
+This query counts the number of locks per lock mode and table in a Postgres database, excluding system tables prefixed with `pg_`.

 ```sql
 SELECT